astrodataformat/usecases/README.md

 Members will need to belong to the astrodataformat google group.
 The group is open to any member of the astronomy community who wishes to participate.
-Along with belonging to this group, members are required, at minimum, to read the draft whitepaper to be submitted for publication and pass along any comments they may have. **IF** they agree to the content, then they will be added as co-authors on the draft.
+Along with belonging to this group, members are required, at minimum, to read the draft white paper to be submitted for publication and pass along any comments they may have. **IF** they agree to the content, then they will be added as co-authors on the draft.

 Members are further encouraged to contribute use cases, extract requirements and provide wording for the draft.
-In this case, because we plan to utilize GitHub to hold these documents, members will need to obtain a GitHub account (see https://github.com/ for instructions on obtaining a free account).
+In this case, because we plan to utilize GitHub to hold these documents, members will need to obtain a GitHub account (see https://github.com/join for instructions on obtaining a free account).
 After the GitHub account is obtained, either @timj or @brianthomas can then add the member to the astrodataformat organization which will allow them permission to edit.